mir3z/aalib.js/README.md

 # aalib.js

-This library allows to automatically convert images and movies to [ASCII art](https://en.wikipedia.org/wiki/ASCII_art).
+This library converts images and movies to [ASCII art](https://en.wikipedia.org/wiki/ASCII_art).

 It is written entirely in JavaScript and is intended to use in web browsers.